-Estimation Jar is excerpted from Susan Scharton’s new book, Teaching Number Sense, Grade 2 (Math Solutions Publications, 2005), part of our new three-book series for grades K, 1, and 2 that focuses on the critical role number sense plays in students’ math learning.
+Estimation Jar is excerpted from Susan Scharton’s book, Teaching Number Sense, Grade 2 (Math Solutions Publications, 2005), part of a three-book series for grades K, 1, and 2 that focuses on the critical role number sense plays in students’ math learning.
 This lesson is one in a series of estimation activities that Susan includes in Chapter 2, all aimed at helping students learn how to make reasonable estimates, test their estimates in a variety of ways, and develop their understanding of place value.
 At the end of the chapter, as for all chapters, Susan offers suggestions for linking assessment and instruction.

 I showed my students a quart-size jar half-filled with Unifix cubes.
 “I have filled this jar part-way with Unifix cubes.
 I didn’t count the cubes that I put in, and I’m wondering now how many cubes there are.
 I want to make a ‘smart guess’ about how many cubes I think are in the jar.”
 I then explained what I meant by a smart guess.
 I said, “When mathematicians make smart guesses, they are making estimates.
 Here they would think about the size of the jar and its contents.
 I want to know your estimate for how many cubes are in the jar.
 We’re going to be recording our estimates on a class chart.”